 Accelerated format will involve live-fire field day

-BILLINGS – Montana Fish, Wildlife & Parks has scheduled an accelerated hunter education course for May 18-20 at the Billings Rod and Gun Club.
+BILLINGS – Montana Fish, Wildlife & Parks has scheduled an accelerated hunter education course for Aug.
+3-5 at the FWP office in Billings and field day at the Billings Rod and Gun Club.
 This course will have an alternative format to the traditional week-long course and focus more on hands-on experiences.
-Participation is limited to 30 students on a first-come, first-served basis, and students must register online.
+Participation is limited to 35 students on a first-come, first-served basis and students must register online.

-This is a “test-in” course.
-Students will take the written hunter education test on the first night of class and will need to score at least an 85 percent to continue in the course.
+Students will take the written hunter education test on Friday night during class and will need to score at least an 85% to participate in the field day.

 Hunter education classes are taught by volunteer instructors and are free of charge.
 To receive certification, attendance is required at all classes and the Saturday field course.